 On the contrary, some registry cleaners could even harm a device.
 If the wrong entry is deleted, it could result in programs not functioning properly, or not openable at all.
 Worst case scenario, users would need to reinstall their system.
 This is one of the reasons why even Microsoft advises against using such programs.

 If you believe that your computer could benefit from using such a program, you can find better options for free.
 However, do be aware that system optimizers might delete files that are necessary, thus causing more trouble than they’re worth.
 In general, many users believe that Windows computers are fully capable of managing themselves, thus a cleaner is not necessary.

 Some anti-malware programs will detect CleanMyPC as a potentially unwanted programs, so you can delete CleanMyPC automatically.
 However, it might be easier to remove CleanMyPC manually.
 If you are unsure about how to uninstall a program, you can use the below provided instructions to help you.

-Download Removal Toolto remove CleanMyPCUse our recommended removal tool to uninstall CleanMyPC.
+Download Removal Toolto scan for CleanMyPCUse our recommended removal tool to scan for CleanMyPC.
 Trial version of WiperSoft provides detection of computer threats like CleanMyPC and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.